10 Of The Dumbest Things Pop Culture Has Us Believe About Cleopatra

 Why Is It Inaccurate?
 "The only absolutely verifiable images of her to survive are poorly imprinted coins minted during her life," says British Museum curator Susan Walker.
 In these coins, Cleopatra possesses a hooked nose and pointed chin - bearing little resemblance to the characterizations that followed.

-Notable Offenders: Every painting and film featuring Cleopatra, the latter of which star beauties like Elizabeth Taylor, Theda Bara, and Claudette Colbert.662101Seen this a lot?
+Notable Offenders: Every painting and film featuring Cleopatra, the latter of which star beauties like Elizabeth Taylor, Theda Bara, and Claudette Colbert.

-- Photo: Caesar and Cleopatra / United Artists2
+- Photo: Caesar and Cleopatra / United Artists3981 VOTES

 She Was Egyptian